Singular foliations with trivial canonical class: Preliminaries

 valid in the Picard group of $X$.

-The definitions above adapt verbatim to define algebraic foliations on smooth algebraic varieties defined over an arbitrary field.
+The definitions above apply verbatim to foliations on smooth algebraic varieties defined over an arbitrary field.
 But be aware that the geometric interpretation given by Frobenius Theorem will no longer hold, especially over fields of positive characteristic.